roymsi/blog/res/readme.md

-This is the source of the blog.
+This is the sources of the blog.